Using a Mortgage for Debt Management

-Credit cards have double-digit interest rates tied to them, often between 16 and 24 percent APR (Annual Percentage Rate).
+Credit cards have double-digit interest rates tied to them, often between 16-24% APR (Annual Percentage Rate).
 By putting large charges on your credit card and not paying on time, you’re compounding your interest which costs you more money in the long run.

 Instead of charging more bills or expenses to your card, you can take charge of your spending and look to consolidate debt.
-With debt consolidation, you are moving high-interest debts into a new, lower rate mortgage.
-At the time of this article’s publication, mortgage rates are in the mid 4’s -- much less than your double-digit credit card rate, which can save you thousands in the long run.
-Plus, your monthly payments are far more affordable and there’s no damage to your credit.
+With debt consolidation mortgage refinancing, you are moving high-interest debts into a new, lower-rate mortgage.
+Even with fluctuating mortgage interest rates, between 4% and even as high as 8%, those rates are much less than the standard double-digit credit card rates.
+The math then is simple.
+When you pay less interest, you pay less in general which can save you thousands in the long run.
+Plus, your monthly payments are far more affordable, and there’s no damage to your credit.

-Another debt consolidation benefit is you’re able to combine multiple debts into one payment.
-This can eliminate the potential for late charges in the event you forget to pay one of your many bills.
+Another benefit of mortgage debt consolidation, is you’re able to combine multiple debts into one payment.
+Focusing on one payment can eliminate the potential for late charges if you forget to pay one of your many bills.

 You can also look into a cash-out refinance, which again puts you into a new loan.
-Like the product name suggests, you can cash-out your loan.
+As the product name suggests, you can cash out your mortgage.
 And in this particular solution, even though you collect cash, there’s no income tax to worry about.

-It works like this: you refinance for more than you owe.
-If you owe $200,000 on your home, but it appraises for $275,000 -- you have $75,000 in home equity.
-Most loan programs will allow for you to access up to 80% or in this case $20,000, which can be distributed as cash.
-That cash can be used to pay off major debts that have not yet hit your card, or they can even pay off your credit card.
-An added bonus of paying off your card right away -- you can improve your credit score since you are reducing your credit utilization ratio (the available credit you use).
+Essentially it works by refinancing your mortgage for more than you owe.
+For example: If you owe $300,000 on your home, but it appraises for $500,000 — you have $200,000 in home equity.
+Most loan programs will allow you to access up to 80% of the home's value (in this case 80% of $500,000 is $400,000).
+When subtracting $400,000 from the $300,000 you still owe on the home, you could be approved for up to $100,000, which can be distributed as cash.
+That cash can be used to pay off significant debts that have not yet hit your card, or they can even pay off your credit card.
+A bonus of paying off your card right away — you can improve your credit score since you are reducing your credit utilization ratio (the available credit you use).